jryantz/matomo-docker/README.md

 # Docker (Matomo - NGINX - MariaDB)

+Use this repository to quickly setup a Matomo instance with MariaDB and NGINX.

 [Matomo](https://matomo.org) is the leading open-source analytics platform that gives you more that just powerful analytics:

 - Free open-source software